vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 and applying the updated specification on the cluster via `vcd cse cluster apply`.
 The value for the `exposed` field would be `False` for clusters that are not exposed.
 An exposed cluster if ever de-exposed can't be re-exposed.

+<a name="tkgm_clusters"></a>
+## Creating clusters with VMware Tanzu Kubernetes Grid
+VMware Tanzu Kubernetes Grid (TKG) Clusters are deployed like Native clusters using `vcd cse cluster apply` command.
+TKG cluster specification file differs from a native cluster specification file in the value of the fields `kind` and `template_name`.
+**Please note:**
+* NFS based Persistent Volumes are not supported for TKG clusters.
+Instead, use VCD CSI for Dynamic Persistent Volumes.
+* Cluster sharing is not supported for TKG clusters.
+* Kubernetes upgrade is not supported for TKG clusters.